blaiz2023/Cynthia/README.md

 * Smart Source Code (Borland Delphi 3 and Lazarus 2.2/4.4/4.6)

 # App Changes
-* Start playback at beginning for play options "Once" and "All Once" if song has previously finished playing
+* Start playback at beginning of midi for "Once" and "All Once" options if previously finished playing
 * Updated codebase

 # Codebase Changes